-As well as the type and brand of green tea brewed, there are other factors that determine exactly how much caffeine is in your cup.
+As well as the type and brand of green tea brewed, other factors determine exactly how much caffeine is in your cup.
 One of the most important factors is brew time.
 The longer the leaves or bag are allowed to sit in hot water, the more caffeine and other constituent ingredients are extracted.
 Therefore, if you leave the tea bag in for 3 minutes, you will get more caffeine than if you remove the bag after 2 minutes.

-Generally, the figures we have used assume 2 grams of tea leaves are used with a 3-minute brew time and an 8-ounce cup.
+Generally, the figures we have used assume that 2 grams of tea leaves are used with a 3-minute brew time and an 8-ounce cup.

 Green Tea Compared to Other Hot Drinks

 Green tea is a hot beverage that is similar to black tea.
 It is available as loose leaves or in teabag form.
 Typically, teabags will impart more caffeine because they have been crushed, so more of the caffeine is readily available.
 However, while green tea comes from a plant similar to black tea, it does contain a lot less caffeine and considerably less than is found in coffee.
 Decaffeinated green tea is available, but while a lot of the caffeine has been removed from the tea leaves, some does still remain.

 Green Tea Brands